U.S. seeks coalition against Islamic State, but military partners no sure bet

 RELUCTANT ALLIES?

-Among America's possibly reluctant allies is France, which was left on a limb when Obama backed down from the threat of strikes on Syria following a major chemical attack a year ago.
+Among America's possibly reluctant allies is France, which was left on a limb when U.S. President Barack Obama backed down from the threat of strikes on Syria following a major chemical attack a year ago.

 "It was embarrassing for us," a senior French diplomat said.
 "After what happened last year, now when the Americans decide to do something we will need some very strong guarantees before committing to anything."